Computer Science

 Double Major in Computer Science Guidelines

-Students need to successfully complete more than half of the courses required for the primary and secondary majors in order to declare their secondary major.
+Students need to complete more than half of the courses required for the primary and secondary majors to declare their secondary major.
 No more than two courses may be double-counted between the majors.

-Students matriculated in CO2022 and later will NOT be able to double major in Computer Science and Data Science.
+• Students matriculating in Fall 2022 or later will NOT be able to double major in Computer Science and Data Science.

-• If you plan to double major in Computer Science and Data Science, please note that each major must have at least 7 singly-counted courses and more than two courses may be double-counted between the majors.
-Please refer to the sample course plan for detailed information.
+• Students matriculating in Fall 2021 or prior will be able to double major in Computer Science and Data Science.
+Please note that each major must have at least 7 singly-counted courses and more than two courses may be double-counted between the majors.
+Please speak with your academic advisor for course planning.

 Research Opportunities